 Pumpkins: while we associate these with Halloween and jack-o’-lanterns, pumpkins are low in calories packed with fiber and an excellent source of vitamins and minerals.
 Cook them like squash, seasoning with a bit of olive oil, butter, salt and pepper.
+Pumpkin has just 7g of carbs per 100 grams (roughly one cup).
+Pumpkin contains less sugar and starch than corn and potatoes, so makes a decent substitute during the fall.

 Apples: Apples are a perfect addition to your fall diet, because they are low in sodium, rich in fiber, and full of flavor.
 Not only this, but they are easy to take with you, whether running errands, going to work or school, or even a walk on the beach.
 Some varieties are higher in sugar than others, but generally speaking, an average Apple has about 14% of your daily vitamin C, only 95 cal, and 25 g of carbs, but those cards are different than the ones you find in junk food, because about 4 1/2 g are fiber, which slows down your carbohydrate absorption and digestion so that your blood sugar does not spike as quickly.